 Last updated on: December 21, 2023

 Counterfeit supplements find their way to unsuspecting shoppers all around the world.
-Is it ginseng extract, or really a mixture of garlic and rice powder?
-Does that multivitamin actually have any vitamins?
+Is it ginseng extract, or a mixture of garlic and rice powder?
+Does that multivitamin have any vitamins?
 Does that diet pill have hidden toxic ingredients?